tendai98/Fighter-Jet-HUD/README.md

 I tried using HTTP for everything but it turned out be slow, like the HUD was sooo janky so using UDP and WebSockets make it smooth (especially the pitch ladder animation)

 ## Screenshots
-You can find images of them in `screenshots` folder
+You can find images of them in `img` folder